-With the GO Los Angels Card you can choose from between 1- to 7-Day cards and pick from over 30 attractions to visit such as, Universal Studios Hollywood, Six Flags, Knott’s Berry Farm, and many more!
-This card also gives you discounts on other activities, shops, or dining experiences for 14 days starting from card activation date.
+With the GO Los Angels Card you can choose from between 1 to 7 Day cards and pick from over 35 attractions to visit such as Universal Studios Hollywood, Six Flags, Knott’s Berry Farm, and many more – you can find the full list here.
+This card also gives you discounts on other activities, shops, or dining experiences for 14 days starting from the card activation date.

 Obviously, the saving would differ depending on what you wanted to go to over how many days, but I would recommend working out your options as I guarantee this card will save you money.

-If you like the sound of going on a tour bus listening to the interesting facts from a tour guide whilst seeing the Hollywood sights – but don’t want to navigate your way around the LA public transport system – then this LA & Hollywood City Sightseeing Bus Pass may be perfect for you.
-Hop on and hop off open top deck tour buses every 30 to 60 minutes depending on the 6 predetermined tour routes.
+If you like the sound of going on an open-top tour bus listening to the interesting facts from a recorded tour guide whilst seeing the Hollywood sights – but don’t want to navigate your way around the LA public transport system – then this LA & Hollywood City Sightseeing Bus Pass may be perfect for you.
+Hop on and hop off open top deck tour buses every 30 to 60 minutes depending on the 2 predetermined tour routes.

-Routes are the Red Route (Hollywood & Beverly Hills), Yellow Route (Beverly Hills & Santa Monica), Purple Route (Downtown Los Angeles), Green Route (Venice & Marina Del Rey), Blue Route (Universal & Hollywood) and Orange Route (LAX Hotels & Marina Del Rey).
-Click on the map for complete routes and information.
+Routes are the Red Route (Hollywood & Beverly Hills), Yellow Route (West Hollywood & Santa Monica).
+Click here for complete routes and information.

 Disneyland (Anaheim): Del Sol Inn